 Migrating your site to a new domain or URL structure is a huge undertaking whose SEO implications should not be taken lightly.
-In fact, I would say switching URLs can be one of the lowest value yet highest risk things you can do as an SEO.
+In fact, I would say switching URLs and technical stacks can be one of the highest risk things you can do for your site’s SEO.

 First off, congratulations because you are already a number of steps ahead of most companies.

 Secondly, you need a basic understanding of what’s needed to migrate a site so you should keep reading to gain that base of knowledge.

 Factors to Consider